Questions about superannuation funds

 What can I do if I have a complaint about my superannuation fund?

 Complaints about your superannuation fund, unless they are of a prudential concern, should be directed to the trustee of the fund.
 Trustees are required to have an internal dispute resolution process and should respond to complaints within 45 days (or 90 days if the complaint is an objection to the trustee’s decision on distribution of a death benefit).

-If you are unsatisfied with the trustee’s response, you may be able to raise your complaint with the Superannuation Complaints Tribunal (SCT).
-The SCT is an independent dispute resolution body which deals with a diverse range of superannuation-related complaints.
+If you are unsatisfied with the trustee’s response, you may be able to raise your complaint with the Australian Financial Complaints Authority (AFCA), which provides fair and independent financial services complaint resolution that is free to consumers.

 Who regulates self-managed superannuation funds?